 - Offer distractions.
 If your child is prone to car sickness, try distracting him or her during car trips by talking, listening to music or singing songs.

 - Use medication.
 If your child is older than 2 and you're planning a long car trip, ask your child's doctor about an over-the-counter medication to prevent car sickness.
 Dimenhydrinate (Dramamine) is approved for kids 2 and older, and diphenhydramine (Benadryl) can be used for kids 6 and older.
 Read the product label carefully to determine the correct dose and be prepared for possible side effects, such as drowsiness.
 Nondrowsy antihistamines don't appear to be effective at treating motion sickness.
-Consider giving your child a test dose at home before your car trip to see how your child responds.

 If your child starts to develop car sickness, stop the car as soon as possible and let your child get out and walk around — or lie on his or her back for a few minutes with closed eyes.
 Placing a cool cloth on your child's forehead also might help.